weatry/pattern/README.md

 __Step 1: Extract timeFormat as a global property - git checkout alarm.1__

-*When extracting methods, variables used by many method should be escalate as a global property.*
+*When extracting methods, variables used by many method should be escalated as a global property.*

 __Step 2: Exact three send method, each method represents a kind of send measure - git checkout alarm.2__